SymfonyCasts/tailwind-bundle/doc/index.rst

 Using a Different Binary Version
 ------------------------

-By default the latest standalone Tailwind binary gets downloaded.
+By default, the latest standalone Tailwind binary gets downloaded.
 However, if you want to use a different version, you can specify the version to use, set ``binary_version`` option: